carlsylvan/wp-content/plugins/pymntpl-paypal-woocommerce/readme.txt

 Payment Plugins is the team behind several of the highest reviewed and installed Payment integrations for WooCommerce.

 == Changelog ==
+= 1.0.39 - 10/3/23 =
+* Added - When validate required fields option is enabled, validate Germanized checkboxes.
+* Added - Ensure PayPal button is disabled on product page if variation isn't selected.
+* Added - Support for [WooCommerce Product Add-ons](https://woocommerce.com/products/product-add-ons/) plugin.
+Product addons are now accounted for on the product page when using PayPal as an express payment option.
 = 1.0.38 - 9/17/23 =
 * Added - New feature where the Place Order button on checkout page can be used for PayPal rather than the PayPal buttons.
 This is a good option for those that want the best page load speed or for German based merchants that have requirements around button location and text.